techidaily/discover-amazing/source/_posts/section-3c-qandass.md

 ![Origin PC EON16-X Laptop open on a table top running MythForce](https://static1.howtogeekimages.com/wordpress/wp-content/uploads/wm/2024/08/2024-08-02-10-36-19.jpg)

-Bill Loguidice / How-To Geek

- As previously indicated, overall thermal regulation is excellent.
-Unless I was playing a demanding game, I barely felt any heat and rarely heard the fans.
-When I wasn't gaming, I left it in Office mode and, other than warmth above the function keys and some heat from the sides of the laptop body, I could hardly tell it was doing anything at all.
-If not for the limited battery life, this would also do well, outside some of its bulkiness, as a good general usage laptop.

- There's not much Origin PC adds to the basic Windows 11 Home operating system installation, so there are no real worries about bloatware.
-The most useful inclusion is the aforementioned Origin Control Center, which lets you monitor and modify general, performance, lighting, battery, display, and system settings.
-It's not as robust as some of the offerings from other companies, but I appreciated that the user interface for things like adjusting the keyboard and light bar lighting was straightforward and not overwhelming.

 <!-- affiliate ads begin -->
 <a href="https://25home.pxf.io/c/5597632/2123482/16836" target="_top" id="2123482">
   <img src="//a.impactradius-go.com/display-ad/16836-2123482" border="0" alt="https://techidaily.com" width="728" height="90"/>